jswank-lfm/lexingtonfriends.org/site/content/events/2026-02-23-mpower-preview/index.md

 ![performance image](mpower-live.jpg#event)

-Join M'Power Rhythm, the youth African drumming and performance collective, for a preview performance of their new school assembly program.
+Join [M'Power Rhythm](https://mpowerrhythm.org), the youth African drumming and performance collective, for a preview performance of their new school assembly program.

+M’Power Rhythm exists to bring people together through rhythm, culture and community.
 Building on their success in 2025, including the [African Seeds::Bluegrass Roots](https://mpowerrhythm.org/250lex/) performances for 250Lex, M'Power Rhythm has developed a new, 45 minute program for school audiences.

 Following the performance, stay for light refreshments and conversation.